-The Postgraduate Certificate in Teaching & Learning is a jointly offered, professional staff development programme, at master's (in Dutch Post-HBO) level, for teachers in higher education.
+The Postgraduate Certificate in Teaching & Learning is a professional staff development programme, at master's (in Dutch Post-HBO) level, for teachers in higher education.

-The PG Cert is offered jointly by WUAS and the University of Brighton to WUAS teaching staff, however, it is also offered to external teaching staff within higher education from the Netherlands, Germany, Austria and other European countries.
+The PG Cert is offered to Wittenborg University of Applied Sciences teaching staff, however, it is also offered to external teaching staff within higher education from the Netherlands, Germany, Austria and other European countries.
 It is also open to applicants from around the world, wherever practical.

 Module 1: Teaching and Learning in Higher Education

-Module 1: Teaching and Learning in Higher Education (20 UK Credits, 7 European Credits, 200 Study Hours)
+Module 1: Teaching and Learning in Higher Education (7 European Credits, 200 Study Hours)

 This module provides you with opportunities to: